valarao/chocolate-thunder-chess/README.md

 ### Standard Requirements

-1. As a user, I should be able to <b>play against myself</b> starting at a given position notation
+1. As a user, I should be able to <b>create and refer back</b> to my own custom openings that I've created.
-2. As a user, I should be able to <b>play against a computer</b> starting at a given position notation
+2. As a user, I should be able to <b>favourite openings</b> and be able to refer to them at a later point.
 3. As a user, I should be able to <b>randomly retrieve the notation for a specific position</b> by clicking on a button ("Give me a position")
-4. As a user, I should be able to <b>find more information about an opening position </b> in addition to the opening's notation (Wikipedia page link, past Master's Games with the opening, etc.)
+4. As a user, I should be able to <b>quickly redirect myself</b> to another chess application.

 ### Stretch Requirements